edgebitio/enclaver/docs/deploy-local.md

 ## Running an Enclave Locally

 An app running with Enclaver starts as a source container image.
-In almost all cases, local development of your app can be done by running this container normally with Docker or another runtime.
+In most cases, local development of your app can be done by running this container normally with Docker or another runtime.

 For testing the specific differences laid out below, see [Deploying on AWS][aws].